Age of Empires III: Release history

+Age of Empires III Mobile

-A mobile game titled Age of Empires III was released in 2007 for J2ME.
+A mobile game titled Age of Empires III was released on September 16, 2007, for J2ME.
+The game features a campaign about the Great Siege of Malta that consists of 15 missions in which the player can control the Knights Hospitaller and must repel the invading Ottoman forces.
+The game has several limitations, such as a considerably low population limit of 30 per player.

+The game features 12 skirmish maps that can be played against computer opponents either.
+Maps that allow three players can be played either 2 vs 1, 1 vs 2, or free-for-all.

 A sequel mobile game, Age of Empires III: The Asian Dynasties, was released in 2010 also for J2ME.

 Definitive Edition

 On August 21, 2017, Microsoft announced a remaster titled Age of Empires III: Definitive Edition at Gamescom 2017.
 The remaster included updated 4K graphics and the two previous expansions Age of Empires III: The WarChiefs and Age of Empires III: The Asian Dynasties.
 It also introduced new content in the form of two new playable civilizations, the Incas and Swedes, as well a new set of "Historical Battles" and "The Art of War" challenge missions similar to those implemented in Age of Empires II: Definitive Edition.

 The Definitive Edition of Age of Empires III was developed by Tantalus Media, overseen by Xbox Game Studios' internal World's Edge studio.
 The game was released on October 15, 2020.
 On April 13, 2021, an expansion pack adding the United States civilization was released.
 On August 2, 2021, an expansion pack adding the Ethiopians and Hausa civilizations was released.
 On December 1, 2021, an expansion pack adding the Mexico civilization was released.
-Another expansion pack, Knights of the Mediterranean, was announced on May 12, 2022 adding both Italian and Maltese (Knights Hospitaller) civilizations, and released on May 26, 2022.
+Another expansion pack, Knights of the Mediterranean, was announced on May 12, 2022, adding both Italian and Maltese (Knights Hospitaller) civilizations, and released on May 26, 2022.